 Applications and nominations

-While family historians interested in the arrival of their ancestors in the colony usually start with passenger lists, we do hold other records relating to immigration.
-Different types of records were created during the process of administering the different schemes regulated by immigration Acts.
+Other records relating to immigraition can also be useful for family history research, as different types of records were created during the process of administering the various schemes regulated by immigration Acts.
 The schemes which these Acts controlled included:

 Early assisted passenger schemes (land-sale funded) 1834-1886

 Farm labourers 1911 onwards

 Barwell Boys and Big Brothers in the 1920s

 Later schemes administered by the South Australian government included those run in the 1950s and 1960s, targeting mostly British migrants.
 State Records also hold records of schemes run by the State on behalf of the Commonwealth.

 See GRG35/39 and immigration related series within GRG7 for records relevant to applications and nominations.